Worker’s Compensation & Social Security Disability Attorneys

 The attorneys at the Law Offices of Peter G. Angelos who represent claimants in Social Security Disability claims recognize that disabled individuals would much rather be healthy and working.
 Additionally, they recognize that the process to receive benefits can be complicated and frustrating for claimants who have been denied benefits, sometimes taking a year or more from initial application to final determination.
 We do, however, strongly believe that the Federal Law intended that those who have become disabled within the meaning of the law should not be discouraged and should exercise their rights in obtaining the benefits they deserve.

-If you have been hurt on the job, suffered injury from working conditions or become disabled and cannot work, talk to our Delaware and Maryland Social Security Disability Attorneys.
+If you have been hurt on the job, suffered injury from working conditions or become disabled and cannot work, talk to our Maryland Social Security Disability Attorneys.
 Our Worker's Compensation lawyeres can help you protect your rights and explore all of your options.